DenysSmetaniak/simple-AWS-infrastructure/README.md

-# Infrastructure Setup with EFS, ECS, and ALB
+# Infrastructure setup with EFS, ECS, and ALB

 ## **Objective**
 This project aims to create a simple AWS infrastructure using **Terraform** to deploy a basic web application.
 The setup includes: